 Women's equal political participation

-Facilitating women’s access to opportunities and skills to exercise their political rights, participate in decision-making, exercise leadership, and contribute to political processes is central to UNDP’s work, and includes:
+UNDP supports gender responsiveness of political institutions and facilitates women’s access to opportunities and skills to exercise their political rights, participate in decision-making, exercise leadership, and contribute to development processes.
+UNDP does this by:

-- Promoting women’s participation as voters and candidates in electoral processes and institutions through women’s candidate training, awareness campaigns, building the capacities of electoral management bodies (EMB), including by promoting gender parity and encouraging gender equality in appointment of EMB Commissioners.
+- Promoting women’s participation as voters and candidates in electoral processes through training of women candidates, awareness campaigns, and promoting gender parity in electoral management bodies (EMB).

-- Promoting the use of Temporary Special Measures, including gender quotas, which remain one of the most effective ways to accelerate women’s equal participation and decision-making.
+- Promoting the use of Temporary Special Measures, including gender quotas.

-- Supporting women’s coalitions to work more effectively within and with political parties and representative bodies.
+- Supporting women’s coalitions in political parties and representative bodies.

-- Encouraging political parties to: (i) remove all barriers that discriminate against the participation of women, (ii) develop their capacity to analyse issues from a gender perspective and develop gender-sensitive election manifestos, and (iii) adopt policies and/or quotas to promote the ability of women to participate fully at all levels of decision-making within those political parties.
+- Encouraging political parties to: (i) remove all barriers to the participation of women, (ii) develop their capacity to analyse issues from a gender perspective, and (iii) adopt policies and/or quotas to promote women’s participation at all levels of decision-making.

-- Promoting coalition building and networking among women representatives and decision-makers to strengthen women’s influence up and down the decision-making chain.
+- Promoting coalition building and networking among women representatives and decision-makers.

-- Supporting gender sensitive parliaments through induction training for MPs on gender issues, mainstreaming gender impact reviews into parliamentary committee work, gender analysis of proposed laws, the introduction of tools for gender-sensitive budgets, support for cross-party women’s caucuses, and women’s mentoring programmes.
+- Supporting gender mainstreaming in parliaments through induction training for MPs on gender issues, mainstreaming gender impact reviews into parliamentary committee work, gender analysis of proposed laws, gender-sensitive budgeting, support for cross-party women’s caucuses, and women’s mentoring programmes.

-UNDP collaborates with women’s networks and academia; and works closely with its sister agencies including UN Women, the UN DPA, OHCHR, UNICEF; and inter-governmental organizations such as OSCE/ODIHR; and CSOs working on women’s political participation, including IDEA, USIP and Interpeace, as well as regional and national CSOs.
+UNDP collaborates with women’s networks and academia; and works closely with its sister agencies including UN Women, DPA, OHCHR, UNICEF; and inter-governmental organizations such as OSCE/ODIHR; and Civil Society Organizations (CSOs) working on women’s political participation, including IDEA, USIP and Interpeace, as well as regional and national CSOs.